Bystanders and others

 You should follow the lead of the person who has reported the discriminatory conduct to you.
 Seek their permission before sharing details they have reported to you.
 Be willing to help them navigate the reporting process.
 Be ready to “ASIST.”

 - Support.
 Support their decision to talk to someone.
-Listen.
+Listen!
+Take notes so that if you report to EO/TIX you submit accurate information.

 - Submit.
-Submit a report as soon as possible after witnessing or learning of the incident.
+Submit a Bystander and Others Report as soon as possible after witnessing the incident or speaking with the reporting individual if they would like your assistance.
 Remember to discuss your intent with the individual who reported to you.
+Don't forget to attach any relevant documents (images, screenshots, etc.) to your report.

 Key points to remember